Secure Autonomous Rover Under Simulated Electronic Warfare

 Description

-This project implements a secure autonomous ground rover built as a two-node embedded Rust system with a browser-based phone dashboard.
-The platform is split into three roles: Unit A - the rover, Unit B - the control station, and a phone-accessible dashboard served by the control station.
+This project implements a secure autonomous ground rover built as a two-node embedded Rust system with a browser-based dashboard.
+The platform is split into three roles: Unit A - the rover, Unit B - the control station, and a browser dashboard used from a phone or laptop.

 The rover can operate in manual mode or autonomous patrol mode, detect nearby obstacles, perform a radar-style ultrasonic sweep, and react to degraded or suspicious communication by entering a protected fail-safe state.

-The control station acts as the communication hub of the system.
-It creates the local wireless network, hosts the dashboard, forwards commands and telemetry, and injects software-only fault conditions such as packet loss, delay, spoofing, replay, and flooding.
+The control station is the supervisory embedded node.
+It creates the local wireless network, maintains the station-to-rover command and telemetry path, exposes physical controls, and injects software-only fault conditions such as packet loss, delay, spoofing, replay, and flooding.
 These conditions simulate hostile or degraded communication in a safe, legal, and fully controlled way.
 The project does not perform RF jamming, real-world interference, or unauthorized electronic attack.

-A core design goal is to separate transport security from resilience logic.
-The phone-to-control-station channel uses a standards-based secure interface through HTTPS / secure WebSocket communication.
-The control-station-to-rover link remains a lightweight embedded command channel with anti-replay checks, sequence validation, timeouts, anomaly detection, and SAFE_MODE recovery behavior.
+A core design goal is to separate transport security from embedded resilience logic.
+In the current implementation, the browser-to-station path runs through a secure HTTPS development bridge/service built in station-sim.
+The station-to-rover link remains a lightweight embedded UDP channel with anti-replay checks, sequence validation, timeouts, anomaly detection, and SAFE_MODE recovery behavior.

-The final result is not just a Wi-Fi rover, but a compact cyber-resilient robotic platform that demonstrates autonomy, telemetry, visual threat feedback, communication fault simulation, intrusion-style detection logic, and safe recovery under abnormal communication conditions.
+The current final result is a working system that demonstrates autonomy, telemetry, visual threat feedback, communication fault simulation, intrusion-style detection logic, and safe recovery under abnormal communication conditions.

 Motivation